Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 ### Data Requirements

-The mapper program was developed, based on the input dataset in a text file with 19,404 JSON objects.
-The reducer program was developed from the sorted output file from the mapper program, which was also in a text file with JSON objects.
+The mapper program was developed, based on the input dataset of 19,404 JSON strings in a text file.
+The reducer program was developed from the sorted output file from the mapper program, which was also a text file with JSON strings.

 The detail of the input dataset was as follows: